russellballestrini/russell.ballestrini.net/content/2015-11-29-bind9-on-joyent-triton-large-memory-footprint.rst

 :tags: Operations
 :status: published

-I currently have a single DNS server running on a KVM at DigitalOcean for $5/mo.
+I have a single DNS server running on a KVM at DigitalOcean for $5/mo.
 I might move to Joyent and use 2 x 128M Ubuntu containers for $2.23/mo each.

-My first test was on a 256M Ubuntu Triton.
-Bind9 ended up using 111M RAM?!
+In my first test Bind9 (named RNDC) ended up using 111M of memory on a 256M Ubuntu Triton container.

-It turns out that Bind9 (named, RNDC) uses the number of CPUs detected to determine the amount of workers threads to manage.
-Joyent's containers run a bare-metal which means Ubuntu detects 48 CPUs ...
+The large 111M memory footprint correlated with the amount of worker threads running.
+Bind9 determines the number of worker threads to manage by the number of CPUs detected by the OS.

+In my case, Ubuntu detected 48 CPUs because Joyent containers run on bare-metal.

 We can see this by running the following commands: